otoniel19/filetype.js/README.md

 # the cli

-> the cli has the get and getByMime methods but you specify the output json or yaml
+> the cli has the get getByMimen and searchBy methods but you specify the output json or yaml
 > <br>
 > run filetypejs --help to view commands